Learning on manifolds without manifold learning: Introduction

-Finally, we observe that the whole paradigm of getting an insight into the number of parameters using approximation theory, and then using an optimization procedure to actually obtain the approximation in a decoupled manner needs to be revisited.
-There is no guarantee that the minimizer of the empirical risk would be the one which gives the best approximation error or the generalization error.
-Moreover, absolute minima are hard to obtain, and perhaps not required in practice anyway.
-It is natural to question whether one could use a new paradigm where the approximation is constructed directly from the data, and the error on the data not yet seen can be estimated directly as well.
-The well known Nadaraya-Waston estimator comes to mind (cf. \cite{girosi1995regularization}), but this does not work well with approximation on manifolds, and does not give the right approximation bounds.

-Such an effort was made in \cite{mhaskar2019deep} where it is assumed that the support of the marginal distribution $\nu$ is a smooth, compact, manifold.
-The construction is analogous to that of the Nadaraya-Watson estimator in that it is a direct construction from the data without any optimization.
-However, we use specially designed kernels whose high localization property ensures that the construction, based directly on the data, gives the right approximation bounds on the manifold commensurate with the dimension of the manifold rather than the ambient dimension.
-This construction was used successfully in predicting diabetic sugar episodes \cite{gaussian_diabetes} and recognition of hand gestures \cite{mason2021manifold}.
-However, the construction is a linear combination of kernels of the form $\Psi(|\circ-y_j|)$, where $\Psi(t)=P(t)\exp(-t^2/2)$ is a univariate kernel utilizing a judiciously chosen polynomial $P$.
-This means that we get a good approximation, but the space from which the approximation takes place changes with the point at which the approximation is desired.

-The purpose of this paper is to remedy this shortcoming by projecting the $q$-dimensional manifold $\XX$ in question from the ambient space $\RR^Q$ to a (hyper)-sphere $\SS^Q$ of the same dimension.
-We can then use a specially designed localized, univariate kernel $\Phi_{n,q}$ (cf. \eqref{eq:kernel}) which is a polynomial of degree $< n$, with $n$ and $q$ being tunable hyper-parameters.
+The purpose of this paper is to introduce a direct method of approximation on \emph{unknown} manifolds without trying to find out anything about the manifold other than its dimension.
+Toward this goal, we project the $q$-dimensional manifold $\XX$ in question from the ambient space $\RR^Q$ to a sphere $\SS^Q$ of the same dimension.
+We can then use a specially designed, localized, univariate kernel $\Phi_{n,q}$ (cf. \eqref{eq:kernel}) which is a spherical polynomial of degree $< n$ on $\SS^Q$, with $n$ and $q$ being tunable hyperparameters.
 Our construction is very simple; we define

+We note that $F_n(\mathcal{D};\circ)$ is a function defined on the ambient sphere $\SS^Q$.
+The localization of the kernel allows us to adapt the approximation to the unknown manifold.

 Our main theorem (cf. Theorem~\ref{theo:mainthm}) has the following form: